 As noted above, the Bowen/Edwards Court described three ways a state statute can preempt local government regulations: (1) express preemption where the statutory language indicates state preemption of all local authority over the subject matter, (2) implied preemption, where a state statute impliedly evinces a legislative intent to completely occupy a given field by reason of a dominant state interest, and (3) operational conflict preemption.

-Plaintiff urges the Court to find that the state has a substantial, dominant interest in the regulation of oil and gas activity, as reflected in the State's comprehensive regulatory scheme, to support an implied preemption analysis.
+Plaintiffs urge the Court to find that the state has a dominant interest in the regulation of the technical aspects of oil and gas activity to support an implied preemption analysis.